 8:30 a.m. - 5 p.m.

 National Institutes of Health

 Natcher Conference Center, Rooms E1/E2

 45 Center Drive

-The first NCATS Day: Partnering with Patients for Smarter Science was held on June 30, 2017, on the NIH campus in Bethesda, Maryland.
-The full-day event featured presentations, interactive activities and a poster session to provide more details about NCATS programs and initiatives.
-Designed for patients, families, caregivers and patient advocacy groups, the event fostered an open dialogue among patients and their advocates to discuss common translational science roadblocks, brainstorm ideas for improvement and apply that knowledge to strengthen patient and community engagement at NCATS.
+This full-day event featured presentations, interactive discussion and activities, and a poster session.
+The event fostered an open dialogue for participants to discuss common roadblocks to translational science, brainstorm ideas for improvement and apply that knowledge to strengthen patient and community engagement at NCATS.

 Website • Agenda (PDF - 36KB) • Videocast • Photos • Participant Roster (PDF - 847KB) • Community Engagement Resources • Patient Engagement Resource (PDF - 421KB) • Posters • NCATS Fact Sheet (PDF -351KB)

 - Patients, patient advocates and caregivers

 - Community health engagement professionals